-More recently, Gün and Cornell postdoc Ittay Eyal have been working on crypto-currencies based on blockchains.
+More recently, Gün and Cornell postdoctoral researcher Ittay Eyal have been working on crypto-currencies based on blockchains.
 They discovered a highly publicized flaw in the Bitcoin currency systems and then another in the DAO [decentralized autonomous organization], which is built using a successor to Bitcoin.
 These are not vulnerabilities that arise because of simple programming errors; they are the result of subtle but foundational misconceptions in the system design.

 Cornell also has Elaine Shi who just joined the department in Ithaca, and Vitaly Shmatikov, Tom Ristenpart, and Rafael Pass [Computer Science] at Cornell Tech in New York City, as well as Ari Juels at the Jacobs Institute, which is the Technion part of Cornell Tech.
 These folks are working on a broad range of topics: privacy, cryptography, and crypto-currencies.

 You were chief scientist on a grant that recently ended—a 10-year, $5 million-per-year National Science Foundation grant that established a Science and Technology Center on security called TRUST.
 What is one of the most important outcomes of the center?